Lance-pixel-dot/gamified-note-taking-app/README.md

 create collaboration features
 Shared Notes features:
 -create a shared notes tab
+    -fix the toggling of the add button when the user switches notes he wants to share (this Also connects duplication of shared notes in the database)
+    -create undo
 -set permissions 'view' or 'edit'
+-show it in the DOM
 (before going through this make sure you do the leveling, steaks and spaced repetition first!)
 -add comments
 -add reactions